You’re on a first date.

 Your cracked, 10-year-old, square-toed leather shoes.

-They can make or break an outfit.
+Dress shoes can make or break your outfit, gentlemen.

-Shoes are arguably the most important investment a man can make in his closet.
+They're arguably the most important investment a man can make in his closet.

-Black cap toe oxfords are the first shoe you should start with.
+The first shoe you should start with?

 The sleek simplicity makes the Oxford the perfect choice for formal occasions.